-As indicated above, ASU and NAU have implemented or partially implemented all the recommendations directed to them.
-However, although UA has implemented or partially implemented 17 of the recommendations directed to it, it has not implemented 6 recommendations, and has not made further progress toward implementing these recommendations since the 24-month followup.
-Because UA did not outline a plan or estimated time frame for implementing these 6 recommendations, we do not see further benefit in continuing to follow up with UA.
+As indicated above, ASU, NAU, and ABOR have implemented or partially implemented all the recommendations directed to them.
+However, as we previously reported in our 48-month followup, although UA had implemented or partially implemented 17 of the recommendations directed to it, it had not implemented 6 recommendations and had not made further progress toward implementing these recommendations since the 24-month followup.
+Because UA did not outline a plan or estimated time frame for implementing these 6 recommendations, we have not continued to follow up with UA since the 48-month followup.
 Therefore, unless otherwise directed by the Joint Legislative Audit Committee, this report concludes our follow-up work on the Universities' efforts to implement the recommendations from the June 2018 report.